julialongtin/Davinci_Jr_Hacking/README.md

 # Main Components:
 1. AT SAM4E8E: supported by klipper
 2. lpc1115: not supported by klipper
+ * REPORTED: Be careful if power on after wipe the FW, the extruder is on and heating without any control, you better disconnect it

 # Factory Reset:
 There are three pads for erase and reset switches on the motherboard.